 Kochi-Muziris Biennale

-Curated by Keith Whittle in partnership with ArtLink and hosted by Void Gallery.
-Funded by Arts Council Ireland
+This talk was curated by Keith Whittle in partnership with ArtLink and hosted by Void Gallery, with support from Arts Council Ireland.